ojindal/Motion-Planning-Moving-target/README.md

-# Motion Planning of Mbot Mega Robot on Qualcomm RB5 Platform
+# Motion Planning: A search-based motion planning algorithm to intercept a moving target

 <p align="justify">
 This project focuses on search-based planning algorithm to solve the problem of intercepting a moving target by feeding the shortest path to the robot.
 The maps are provided in form of 2D matrices with known initial positions of robot and target along with the obstacle locations.
 Results shows the success of current algorithm with plots of the paths tracked by both: robot and the target.